ppy/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 - **Slider velocity changes that alter the scrolling speed of the beatmap are disallowed.** Slider velocity changes to unify the scroll speed in variable BPM beatmaps are exempt.
 - **Scroll normalization must be done in beatmaps with variable BPM.**
-- **A long note cannot be released during another long note's body.** This requires a level of finger independence that players of this difficulty cannot handle.

 #### Guidelines

 - **HP and OD values should not be higher than 7.**
 - **Note snappings of consecutive 1/4 and higher should not be used.** Slower rhythms are more appropriate for this difficulty level.
 - **Long notes should be held for at least one beat.** Faster release timing is too difficult for players of this level.
+- **Long note releases should be at least 1/1 beat from each other.** Smaller gaps between releases require a level of finger independence that players of this difficulty cannot handle.
 - **Objects should not be placed during a 1/1 long note's hold duration.** However, using an object at the beginning or end of a long note is fine.
 - **Note density should consist of mostly 1/1, occasional 1/2, or slower rhythms.**
 - **Avoid using more than 5 consecutive 1/2 notes.**